What you Carry Around your Neck can Save your Life?

 Kit Priority #1: Fire Lighting

-25 Full Size Strike Anywhere Matches in a proper Waterproof Match Container.
+20-25 Full Size Strike Anywhere Matches in a proper Waterproof Match Container.
 I always glue a piece of Sand Paper to the inside top of the lid to ensure that I can always Light the Matches easily.
-I placed one piece of Tinder on top of the Matches to stop them from accidently striking the lid.
+As well I replaced the O-ring with one made for taps to ensure it stays waterproof in the cold.
+I placed one piece of tinder on top of the matches to stop them from accidently striking the lid, in this case it is a cotton ball (6).
 I also wrapped a piece of Duct Tape around the Container so I have a piece handy for repairs.
+This is a fantastic place to store duct tape, just ensure you use it on a regular basis and replace when it is running low.

 Good Quality Striker, a FireSteel made in Sweden and sold under the brand name Light My Fire.
 If my Matches Fail I can always Fallback on the Striker.
 This will give me Hundreds of Fires if Necessary.
 In this case I choose a full size Striker of the best quality available.
 I do not like to take chances with cheap alternatives and the sharpened steel piece of this model is excellent at producing lots of sparks.

-5 Pieces of Tinder (Cotton Balls, Wax, and Kerosene) are packed into an old Ear Plug Container and 1 extra in the top of the Match Container to reduced the chances of the Matches Striking by accident.
+4 Pieces of Tinder (Cotton Balls, Wax and Kerosene) are packed into an old Ear Plug Container and 1 extra in the top of the Match Container to reduced the chances of the Matches Striking by accident (6).
 Space is limited so I take the best Tinder available.
 You will never know the conditions you might get, so having good quality Tinder just makes sense.

 Kit Priority #2: Survival Knife

 I always carry a Good Quality Survival Knife.
 My first choice is a Carbon Steel Mora Knife.
-In this case I am trying out a heavier weight Stainless Steel Morakniv to see if the extra weight makes the knife more useful and resistant to damage in the field.
-One big disadvantage of this knife is it will not stay sharp as long and it takes longer to sharpen because it is made of stainless, not carbon steel.
-I also attached a piece of duct tape around the sheath so I have some more readily available duct tape.
+In this case I an carrying my favorite Morakniv, a ProC.
+Its slightly extra weight makes this knife more useful and resistant to damage in the field.
+I also attached a piece of duct tape around the sheath so I have some more readily available duct tape and 1m of light wire is wrapped around the sheath and secured with a small piece of duct tape.
 Do Not Take Chances with a Poor Quality Survival Knife.
 Always choose a razor sharp, flat topped, sturdy Survival Knife.

 Kit Priority #3: Signalling